Ireland, Indiana

 Ireland is an unincorporated community in Madison Township, Dubois County, in the U.S. state of Indiana.

 History

 The town was founded on land purchased from the United States government by John Stewart, a native of Ireland, on December 23, 1816.
+The earliest settlers, most being Protestant, came from Virginia, Pennsylvania, and North Carolina.
+These early settlers lived in the Irish Settlement, the area that is now the northern Madison Township.

 The town was once intended to be called American City, but changed to Ireland when the name was not approved by the post office department.
 The town was laid out by John Stewart's son James, and four others.
 The first town map is dated May 20, 1865, but had been a small village many years before that.

 The Ireland post office has been in operation since 1853.
-Ireland's school system was absorbed by the Jasper school system in 1970.
+Ireland's school system was absorbed by Greater Jasper Consolidated Schools in 1970, with the middle school being torn down in 1989.
+The current Ireland Elementary School was built in 1990 on the site of the old middle school.

 On the night of February 28, 2017, an EF2 tornado associated with the February 28, 2017, tornado outbreak struck Ireland.
 Several homes were destroyed, however no injuries were reported.